 Carton flow Racking – Comparable to pallet flow racking, carton racking systems use the FIFO system and offers optimal management of inventory and ease of use.

-Keeping production moving smoothly and safely requires a great pallet racking system, and Applied Handling NW has what it takes to find you the perfect model.
+Keeping production moving smoothly and safely requires a great pallet racking system, and DACO has what it takes to find you the perfect model.
 Contact our team today at 877-247-2934 for more information.
 We’re happy to help!
 Don’t forget to check out our Facebook page.